nautobot/nautobot/nautobot/docs/user-guides/getting-started/ipam.md

 1. Select a Device from the drop-down selector
 2. Select an Interface on the Device
 3. Click on the `Update` button
-    * This will take you back to the main page for the IP Address, where you will see the `device (interface)` assignment
+    * This will take you back to the main page for the IP Address, where you will see the assignment shown as `device (interface)`

 ![](../images/getting-started-nautobot-ui/35-assign-address-3.png)